nenad0707/CloudMonitorSuite/README.md

 - Easy customization through parameters
 - Modular design for component reuse

+#### Code Structure & Modules

+The Bicep implementation follows a modular approach for better maintainability:

+- **`main.bicep`**: Entry point that coordinates all resource deployments
+- **`main.parameters.json`**: Centralized parameter configuration

+**Modular Components:**

+- **`modules/appInsights.bicep`**: Deploys Application Insights instance with proper configuration
+- **`modules/logAnalytics.bicep`**: Creates and configures Log Analytics workspace with optimal retention settings
+- **`modules/budget.bicep`**: Sets up cost management and budget alerts with email notifications

+The main template orchestrates these modules with proper dependencies (for example, Application Insights depends on Log Analytics Workspace).
+This architecture ensures that the monitoring solution is deployed as an integrated system while maintaining the modularity needed for easier maintenance and potential reuse.

+Key outputs from the deployment include workspace IDs, and resource identifiers that can be used for connecting the MovieCraft application to the monitoring infrastructure.

+This modular structure allows for independent updates and reuse of components across environments.

 ### Automated Deployment

 The solution is deployed through an **Azure Pipeline** defined in [`azure-pipelines.yml`](./azure-pipelines.yml):